 HEKS/EPER is making a difference in the «Church cooperation» in Hungary

-As part of inter-church cooperation, HEKS has for decades maintained close ties with the Reformed Church in Hungary (RCH).
-With a 16-per cent share of the population and 1 200 congregations, it is the country's second largest religious community and an important social institution.
-The RCH advocates mainly for the Roma population and for people with a disability because, by nation-wide comparison, the Roma population have a markedly lower level of education, worse job prospects and are more affected by poverty and discrimination.
+As part of inter-church cooperation, HEKS/EPER has maintained close ties with the Reformed Church in Hungary (RCH) for decades now.
+With a 16-per cent share of the population and 1 200 church parishes, it is the country's second largest religious community and an important social institution.
+The RCH advocates mainly for the Roma population, for people with a disability and for refugees.
+By nation-wide comparison, the Roma population have a markedly lower level of education, worse job prospects and are more affected by poverty and discrimination.
 HEKS/EPER supports the RCH in developing projects to educate and help Roma children and adolescents shape their lives.
-The RCH also organizes leisure activities and holidays for otherwise abled people.
+Refugee inclusion entails, among other things, language courses for children and adults, and integrating young people into the school system.
+The RCH also organizes leisure activities and holidays for differently abled people.